nikvoronin/Xm4Battery/README.md

 <!-- omit in toc -->
 ### DEVPKEY_Bluetooth_LastConnectedTime

-This is only property to retrieve the last connection date-time of headphones.
-This property appears only when headphones are DISconnected.
+This is the only property that provides the last connection date and time of the headphones, and it is available only when the headphones are DISconnected.

 - Key = `{2BD67D8B-8BEB-48D5-87E0-6CDA3428040A} 11`
 - KeyName = DEVPKEY_Bluetooth_LastConnectedTime